Benny-/Yahoo-ticker-symbol-downloader/README.rst

 .. code::

-    usage: YahooTickerDownloader.py [-h] [-i] [-e] [-E EXCHANGE] [-s SLEEP] [-p] type
+    usage: YahooTickerDownloader.py [-h] [-i] [-e] [-E EXCHANGE] [-s SLEEP] [-p] [-m MARKET]
+                                    type

     positional arguments:
-      type                  The type to download, this can be: mutualfund index bond etf warrant stocks future currency
+      type                  The type to download, this can be: future mutualfund etf stocks index currency

     optional arguments:
-      -h, --help            show this help message and exit -i, --insecure        use HTTP instead of HTTPS -e, --export          export immediately without downloading (Only useful if you already downloaded something to the .pickle file)
-      -E EXCHANGE, --Exchange EXCHANGE
+      -h, --help            show this help message and exit -i, --insecure        use HTTP instead of HTTPS -e, --export          export immediately without downloading (Only useful if you already downloaded something to the .pickle file) -E EXCHANGE, --Exchange EXCHANGE
                             Only export ticker symbols from this exchange (the filtering is done during the export phase) -s SLEEP, --sleep SLEEP
-                            The time to sleep in seconds between requests -p, --pandantic       Stop and warn the user if some rare assertion fails
+                            The time to sleep in seconds between requests -p, --pandantic       Stop and warn the user if some rare assertion fails -m MARKET, --market MARKET
+                            Specify the Region of queried exchanges (us = USA+Canada, dr=Germany, fr=France, hk=Hongkong,
+                            gb=United Kingdom, default= all)

 The first positional argument must be one of the following: ``stocks`` ``etf`` ``future`` ``index`` ``mutualfund`` ``currency`` ``warrant`` ``bond``